palcts/Educamote/README.md

 # EddieMote
 EddieMote is an interactive learning platform – keeping students & teachers connected.

 “EddieMote” (education + remote) is a playful and interactive learning platform that keeps students and teachers connected.
-We believe that staying connected and exploring new ways of teaching is the key to a trustful learning environment from everywhere, at any time, as real as possible.
+We believe that staying connected and exploring new ways of teaching during Covid-19 is the key to a trustful learning environment from everywhere, at any time, as real as possible.

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)